johnarumemi/nvim/README.md

 # mason
-This is a package manager that is used for managing various development tools: it can be installed and managed via Packer.
+This is a package manager that is used for managing various development tools: it can be installed and managed via Lazy.
 Development tools can include LSP **servers**, which perform static analysis on the code sent into it by an LSP client.

 ### nvim-lspconfig